-It’s important to note that as students’ eyes adjust to their new sociological lens, they tend to experience personal “revelations” or “growing pains.”
-In these moments, students’ inner struggle and discomfort may present challenges for me as an instructor.
-However, I have learned to welcome these moments as a sign of transformation, signifying a turning point for students.
-For example, student Autum Blood, writes.
-“She challenges her students to be open minded and see matters she is teaching with a broader scope.
+As students adjust to their new sociological lens they often experience a series of personal revelations, and at times, intellectual growing pains.
+In these uncomfortable moments, a student’s inner struggle or discomfort can manifest itself in the classroom and present challenges for me as an instructor.
+However, I have learned to welcome moments of discomfort as opportunities for growth and a potential turning point for students.
+For example, in her recommendation letter, Social Problems student Autum Blood writes: “She challenges her students to be open-minded and see matters she is teaching with a broader scope.
 I found this very difficult because of some of my own beliefs and experiences she often tested.
 For example, she had us write on many subjects, but the one that most challenged me was on White Privilege.
-I had to step outside of my comforts and even some stereotypes and write from an entirely foreign prospective.
+I had to step outside of my comforts and even some stereotypes and write from an entirely foreign perspective.
 Ultimately this allowed me an opportunity to grow personally.”
-Autum’s comment exemplifies a reoccurring pattern in my courses; that the very students who may appear to resist or push back during sensitive/difficult topics have the potential to grow the most, both academically and personally, by the end of the semester.
+Autum’s comments exemplify a reoccurring pattern in my courses — that the very students who appear to resist and push back the most also have a powerful potential for growth, both academically and personally.